Bookbinding: 10 projects for beginners

 The course is aimed at beginners and no previous bookbinding experience is necessary.
 Students with some

-we will start from scratch but extension tasks can be set to suit your level and needs.
-If you have any queries about the level of the course then please contact firstname.lastname@example.org
+experience who wish to revise their range of bookbinding techniques are also welcome but please be aware that we will start from scratch.
+If you have any queries about the level of the course then please contact email@example.com

 How will I be taught, and will there be any work outside the class?

 You will be taught as a group and we will work through the projects together.
 Individual attention will be given throughout the course and during each session, as required.
 There may be some small group work from time to time and it is hoped that you will be able to support each other and actively engage in the class group as a whole.
 Any work you can do outside the class, in the form of research or practise, will help you get more out of the ten weeks, but it is not essential, and no required ‘homework’ will be given.
 You will be expected to make your own working notes during the course.